Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Write_Object.md

 Prior to usage, the secrets below must be configured in your Ganymede environment.
 More information on acquiring these credentials can be found [here](https://docs.benchling.com/docs/authentication).
-- **benchling_url**: URL for Benchling tenant; has form https://[tenant].benchling.com/
+- **benchling_url**: URL for Benchling tenant; has form https
 - **benchling_app_client_id**: Client_ID; has form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 - **benchling_client_secret**: Client_Secret; has form cs_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Secrets can be configured by clicking on your username in the upper-right hand of the Ganymede application, then selecting Environment Settings and navigating to the Secrets tab.
 If you need assistance, please don't hesitate to reach out to Ganymede.
 ## User-Defined Python
 Uploads data to Benchling